Learning Iaido online is a wonderful challenge.

 Is Learning Iaido Online Viable?

-I had doubts at first.
-I did not set out to teach anyone online.
+I had doubts when I first opened the school to online teaching.
+Initially I did not set out to teach anyone online.
 Organically it unfolded over time and I found that teaching my students overseas via the internet worked.
 I often gauged online learning with that of students physically in the dojo.
 I fine-tuned my approach in teaching and now feel confident that someone can learn this via my online methods.
 Learning iaido online does require a more dedicated individual.
 It is the same as working from home.
 If you can not motivate and focus yourself then it is likely not to work.
 Making time for training is paramount.
 Our school does not enroll people en-mass.
 Strict rules and guidelines must be followed.
 It is for the dedicated and serious practitioner.
 Of course, not everything can be transmitted and learned online, but the bulk of learning is transmittable.
 For information learning these arts online please check this page.

 Some reasons to practice kenjutsu and iaijutsu:

 - Investigating through experiential knowledge the historical arts of the samurai and sword fighting in Japan.

 - Improving our character and quality of life through the mental and physical challenges of bujutsu practice.